apavlovics/concept-map-scorer/README.md

     mvn package

 Once packaged, the application can be run via the generated executable JAR file.
 It is named *concept-map-scorer-{{version}}.jar* and located in the *target* folder.
+The application requires Java 11.